 We actually rang in the new year here and it was SO much fun.
 They also sell really big bags of peanuts and you simply throw the shells onto the floor.
 They sweep them up at the end of every night.

-Eat at the Best Street Food Stand in the World
+2. Eat at the Best Seafood in Ensenada Mexico

 However, it’s still worth a visit.
 All of their normal ceviche tostadas are only 25 pesos and they are packed with flavor.
 I particularly loved the mixto ceviche, which has fish, octopus, and clams in it.